mbnmbn00/fgap_document/index.rst

 -------
 Lisence
 -------
 fGAP is freely available only for non-commercial user.
-Please contact igchoi@korea.ac.kr for commercial usage.
+Please contact igchoi@korea.ac.kr for purchasing lisence for commercial usage.

 ------------